-Blow the trumpet in Zion; consecrate a fast; call a solemn assembly; gather the people.
-Consecrate the congregation; assemble the elders; gather the children, even nursing infants.
-Let the bridegroom leave his room, and the bride her chamber.
+Blow the trumpet in Zion;

+consecrate a fast;

+call a solemn assembly;

+gather the people.

+Consecrate the congregation;

+assemble the elders;

+gather the children,

+even nursing infants.

+Let the bridegroom leave his room,

+and the bride her chamber.

+Between the vestibule and the altar

-let the priests, the ministers of the LORD, weep and say, "Spare your people, O LORD, and make not your heritage a reproach, a byword among the nations.
+let the priests, the ministers of the LORD, weep

+and say, "Spare your people, O LORD,

+and make not your heritage a reproach,

+a byword among the nations.

-Why should they say among the peoples, 'Where is their God?'"
+Why should they say among the peoples,

+'Where is their God?'"
 (ESV)